mukaruernest/Chambua_Inc/README.md

 I begin the data transformation process by initiating a dbt project.
 I create a staging area with `stg_orders`, `stg_reviews`, and `stg_shipment_deliveries` tables by selecting from the source file as shown below.
 This ensures that the data coming in is clean.

-The source file contains `unique` and `not_null` tests for primary keys to avoid inacurrate data.
+The source file contains `unique` and `not_null` tests for primary keys to maintain data quality.

 ```yml
 version: 2